 Goblets are used for many purposes primarily stepped in drinking.
 Though there are some goblets made for the purpose of decoration rather than practical use.
 These Goblets tend to be less stable in their construction and more delicate to the touch.
 Listed below are the different types of Goblets and their traditional uses.

-Water Goblets - These goblets are, as the name suggests, used for the consumption of water.
+- Water Goblets - These goblets are, as the name suggests, used for the consumption of water.
 They are traditionally made out of a hardened glass, normally thicker than the average cup, though they have been known to be made from tin or other cheaper metals.
 These goblets are among the least of the decorated goblets.
 They are usually bland and employ very little to no decorations.
 The only decoration these goblets might have would be a unique pattern in the sides created when the glass was formed.

-Stone Goblets - These goblets are rarer than traditional water goblets because stone is a difficult material to work with, thus making it more difficult to craft a goblet from.
+- Stone Goblets - These goblets are rarer than traditional water goblets because stone is a difficult material to work with, thus making it more difficult to craft a goblet from.
 These goblets have no particular beverage that is exclusively consumed from it, as they are primarily put on display rather than served from.
 These goblets can be made of marble, granite, or other similar stones of like consistency.

-Crystal Goblets - These goblets are normally more delicate and used for the consumption of fine wines or other delicately tasting liqueurs.
+- Crystal Goblets - These goblets are normally more delicate and used for the consumption of fine wines or other delicately tasting liqueurs.
 They are cast of a thin crystal to emphasize their use for finer beverages rather than bland water or other such things.
 They are often confused with ornate wine glasses as their construction is similar to those.
 In fact, the two are technically one in the same because they are both used for wine.

-Silver Goblets - These goblets are often very ornate in appearance and are often used for only display rather than practical use.
+- Silver Goblets - These goblets are often very ornate in appearance and are often used for only display rather than practical use.
 Though when they are used, they are used for either the consumption of wine or water.
 The silver goblet, though more expensive and decorative, is not often practically used, so a standard beverage has never truly been assigned to it.

-Gold Goblets - These goblets are among the most decorative of all goblet classes.
+- Gold Goblets - These goblets are among the most decorative of all goblet classes.
 They are forged from gold, sometimes solid and sometimes coated, depending on the price, obviously.
 In some cases they are also adorned with jewels and other decoration to make them appear fancier.
 These Goblets, like silver goblets, are seldom used for practical purposes, though when they are, it is more common to see finer drinks being consumed from them.
 These goblets are very popular in the Catholic sect for taking communion because they are meant to be representations of the "Holy Grail" the acclaimed chalice that Christ was said to have drank from.

-Occasions in which Goblets are used
+Special Occasions in which Goblets are Used

 The most common use of them is in religious ceremony as stated before.
 In the Catholic sect, the priest administers the church congregation a sip of wine from a highly decorated gold or silver goblet.
 This is meant to mirror the Last Supper of Christ.